Pazzano: History

 The first known mention of Pazzano dates to a 1094 document.
 The town was founded as a minerary center for the exploitation of iron (by pyrite and limonite) and molybdenum (the latter in caves of Monte Stella and Monte Consolino) deposits.
 During the period of the Kingdom of the Two Sicilies, its 25 mines made Pazzano the most important mining centre in all of southern Italy.
 The minerals were processed at Reali ferriere ed Officine di Mongiana in Mongiana.

 Pazzano became a comune in 1811.
 Minerary activities lasted until the 20th century.
 During the 1950s, the inhabitants began to emigrate to northern Italy, and Pazzano's population drastically reduced.

-At Sydney,(Australia), since the 1950s the emigrants of Pazzano created a little Community in Brookvale (nicknamed Pazzaniedu) and at Narraweena, every year take place the Santo Salvatore's fiest.
+At Sydney,(Australia), since the 1950s, the emigrants of Pazzano created a little community in Brookvale (nicknamed Pazzaniedu) and at Narraweena, every year, the Santo Salvatore's fiest.

 There is also a little community at Aliquippa in Pennsylvania (USA).

 By the 1980s the ecomuseum Ecomuseo delle ferriere e fonderie di Calabria (Ecomuseum of iron-foundry and foundry of Calabria) was to preserve and remember the industrial archaeology of the town.